aarondill/dotfiles/README.md

 I have not tested without decrypting the files, but it _should_ be theoretically possible.
 I'm happy to help if anyone actually cares.
 Obviously, I'm not willing to share the decryption password, but the encrypted files should have little-to-no impact on the final product anyways.

+These have been tested on Ubuntu and Arch Linux.
+They should work on either platform.
+They have also been _lightly_ tested for Debian and should work.
+They would _probably_ work on other platforms, but no promises :wink:.

 ### Script ordering:

 Distro dependent scripts run first, this is to ensure native packages which will likely be needed later are included.